-All other social media platforms are dependent upon connection with other people.
-The whole point of the other platforms is for other people to see your posts, and then interact with you.
+All other social media platforms are dependent upon connection with people.
+The entire point of the other platforms is for users to see your posts, and then interact with you.

-Pinterest is actually a giant search engine with a visual component.
+Pinterest is a giant search engine with a visual component.